Philip III of Spain: Chile

-In the Americas Philip inherited a difficult situation in Chile, where the Arauco War raged and the local Mapuche succeeded in razing seven Spanish cities (1598–1604).
+In the Americas, Philip inherited a difficult situation in Chile, where the Arauco War raged and the local Mapuche succeeded in razing seven Spanish cities (1598–1604).
 An estimate by Alonso González de Nájera put the toll at 3,000 Spanish settlers killed and 500 Spanish women taken into captivity by Mapuche.
-In retaliation the proscription against enslaving Indians captured in war was lifted by Philip in 1608.
-This decree was abused when Spanish settlers in Chiloé Archipelago used it to justify slave raids against groups such as the Chono of northwestern Patagonia who had never been under Spanish rule and never rebelled.
+In retaliation, the proscription against enslaving Indians captured in war was lifted by Philip in 1608.
+This decree was abused when Spanish settlers in Chiloé Archipelago used it to justify slave raids against groups such as the Chono people of northwestern Patagonia, who had never been under Spanish rule and never rebelled.

 Jesuit missionary Luis de Valdivia believed the Mapuche could be voluntarily converted to Christianity only if there was peace.
 To diminish hostilities Valdivia proposed a Defensive War in a letter to Philip.
-The king supported the idea, issuing a decree that established the Defensive War as an official policy in 1612.
-By the time Defensive War was established war between Spanish and Mapuche had been going on for 70 years.
+The King supported the idea, issuing a decree that established the Defensive War as an official policy in 1612.
+By the time Defensive War was established, war between the Spanish and the Mapuche had been going on for 70 years.

 These policies were not without criticism.
-Maestre de campo and corregidor of Concepción Santiago de Tesillo claimed the Defensive War gave the Mapuche a much needed respite to replenish their forces that should have been denied.
-The Real Audiencia of Santiago opined in the 1650s that slavery of Mapuches was one of the reasons for constant state of war between the Spanish and the Mapuche.
+Maestre de campo and corregidor of Concepción, Santiago de Tesillo claimed the Defensive War gave the Mapuche a much-needed respite to replenish their forces that should have been denied.
+The Real Audiencia of Santiago opined in the 1650s that the slavery of Mapuche was one of the reasons for constant state of war between the Spanish and the Mapuche.